Skip to content

 Reduce Operation

-The Reduce operation in DocETL aggregates data based on a key.
-It supports both batch reduction and incremental folding for large datasets, making it versatile for various data processing tasks.
+The Reduce operation aggregates data based on a key.
+It supports both batch reduction and incremental folding for large datasets.
+Examples: consolidating patient records from multiple visits, or synthesizing findings from a set of research papers.

 - name: summarize_feedback